How to Celebrate the Winter Solstice, the Shortest Day of the Year

 Make an Evergreen Yule Wreath

 Whether it’s for your yule altar or just for your doorway, building a wreath using winter evergreens like pine, fir, juniper, and cedar is a classic way to honor the season.
 In ancient pagan cultures, evergreens were associated with protection and prosperity, making them popular choices for celebrating the end of the year and the beginning of winter.
-Make your very own wreath of foraged greens with this DIY.

 Burn a Yule Log